- Framed Records

 - Sheet Music

-The charts we use are taken from the Official Charts Company which produces the UK Singles Chart for the music industry, including the BBC.
+The charts we use from November 1952 onwards are taken from the Official Charts Company which produces the UK Singles Chart for the music industry, including the BBC.
 The Official Charts Company is a joint venture between the British Phonographic Industry (BPI) and the Entertainment Retailers Association (ERA).

 The date shown for each week's Number One on our website is the first day of the week in which the record was top of the charts.
 This is the record that we use for someone born on this date shown, or any of the six days following this date.
-It reflects sales of the record made in the previous week.
+It reflects sales of the record (or sheet music, prior to 1952) made in the previous week.

-The UK Singles Chart changes every Friday when a new Number One song is announced, but this has not always been the case since the charts began in 1952:
+The UK Singles Chart changes every Friday when a new Number One song is announced, but this has not always been the case since the charts began:

 Please be aware that there is some confusion about which days of the week the charts began and ended at different times in their history since 1952.
 Here is an example:

 The Guinness/Virgin Book(s) of British Hit Singles state that Do They Know It's Christmas? by Band Aid was Number One for the week commencing Saturday 15 December 1984.